-One of the main benefits of installing school surveillance cameras is that they can provide everyone from teachers and faculty members to students and their parents with a sense of security.
-People feel safer with cameras around, as it can deter crime and negative behaviour.
+One of the main benefits of installing school surveillance cameras is that they can provide everyone, from teachers and faculty members to students and their parents, with a sense of security.
+People feel safer with cameras around, as they can deter crime and negative behaviour.

 Access control and preventing intruders

 A CCTV system can be integrated into a school’s overall safety and security policy.
-At the very least, if the consensus among parents, students and staff is that cameras inside the school are unnecessary, you can place them at the school gates and main access points.
-This allows you to monitor who is accessing the grounds and to act quickly if an intruder is detected.
+At the very least, if parents, students, and staff agree that cameras inside the school are unnecessary, you can place them at the school gates and main access points.
+This allows you to monitor who is accessing the grounds and acting quickly if an intruder is detected.
 It can also help to prevent truancy and pupils leaving the grounds without permission.

-Some schools such as Queen’s School in Wisbech were early adopters of security cameras, but not necessarily for reasons of safety and security.
+Some schools, such as Queen’s School in Wisbech, were early adopters of security cameras, but not necessarily for safety and security reasons.
 School managers installed CCTV cameras in toilets (sinks and communal areas, not cubicles) to help prevent bullying.
-Bullies often target their victims in places away from eyes of teachers and staff, and in schools – this usually means the toilets and other ‘hidden’ areas.
+Bullies often target their victims in places away from the eyes of teachers and staff and in schools – this usually means the toilets and other ‘hidden’ areas.

 Some schools and councils also use CCTV cameras to improve the behaviour of the parents, never mind the children.
-One of the main issues takes place at the school gates, where some parents park and drive irresponsibly.
-To prevent these parents blocking access and putting children’s lives at risk, some councils in areas such as Croydon in south London are launching new traffic control schemes.
-These involve bringing in new traffic restrictions outside schools, and using CCTV and automatic number plate recognition cameras to scan vehicles passing through.
+One main issue occurs at the school gates, where some parents park and drive irresponsibly.
+To prevent these parents from blocking access and risking children’s lives, some councils in areas such as Croydon in south London are launching new traffic control schemes.
+These involve bringing in new traffic restrictions outside schools and using CCTV and automatic number plate recognition cameras to scan vehicles passing through.
 If you don’t have a permit or you drive or park irresponsibly, you could face a fine of up to £130.

-Good quality CCTV cameras suitable for both internal and exterior use, to cover a whole school, don’t come cheap.
-Schools need to have the budget for such an expense, and for the installation, maintenance and monitoring of the cameras.
+Good quality CCTV cameras are suitable for both internal and exterior use to cover a whole school and don’t come cheap.
+Schools must have the budget for such an expense and the cameras' installation, maintenance and monitoring.
 To justify such an expense, they also need to demonstrate a clear need for school surveillance cameras.

 One of the biggest concerns that critics of school surveillance cameras tend to have is the issue of privacy.
 Does putting surveillance cameras inside schools violate the right to privacy of its students, even if there is a strong argument for improving security?